greenplum-db/gpdb-archive/gpdb-doc/markdown/security-guide/topics/Authenticate.html.md

 -   `sslrootcert` – `PGSSLROOTCERT`
 -   `sslcrl` – `PGSSLCRL`

-For example, run the following command to connect to the `postgres` database from `localhost` and verify the certificate present in the default location under `$MASTER_DATA_DIRECTORY`:
+For example, run the following command to connect to the `postgres` database from `localhost` and verify the certificate present in the default location under `$COORDINATOR_DATA_DIRECTORY`:

 ```
 psql "sslmode=verify-ca host=localhost dbname=postgres"